ssilwa/ZBT_MidnightMaker/README.md

 ## How to Use

 CD into the directory you created from the step above.
+Make sure you have Python3 installed in your machine.
 Go to a terminal and type

 ```python
 python3 midnightmaker.py